 A credit card is a card that allows you to borrow money to purchase items, and the borrowed amount sits on the card as the accrued balance.
 You are charged interest on the balance, on a monthly basis, and can pay off the balance of the card at any time.
 Some credit cards come with an annual fee.
 Credit cards can be a useful cash flow tool, and help you earn rewards on your spending; but the interest on outstanding balances is high and can get out of hand quickly if not managed.

-Banks offer a range of loans to their customers, from personal loans to student loans to car loans to mortgages.
+Banks offer a range of loans to their customers, from personal installment loans to student loans, line of credit, to car loans to mortgages.
 All loans require the borrower to pay back both the borrowed amount plus some interest, at a rate determined by the bank.
 Depending on the type of loan and your financial situation, interest rates can differ, and some loans are much more expensive than others.
 Other loan terms such as repayment schedule, arrangement fee, variable or fixed rate, loan term, loan use, and loan type can all also vary.

 Banks also provide their customers the opportunity to purchase and sell foreign currency.
 This is useful if you are travelling to another country, or have just arrived from somewhere else and wish to exchange foreign money for Canadian dollars.
 The exchange rate your bank offers will be slightly lower than the global conversion rate, as this is how the bank makes money from these transactions.